PHPitiful/php-mini-framework/README.md

 done by directory.
 Every file in the directory is autoloaded, all the classes are available.
 Register the `Stuff` class with the framework; this is sort of like having dependency injection but way easier for small projects.
-Get the `Route` class and register a route using a regular expression, using a closure to encapsulate the execution.
+Get the `Route` class and register a route using a regular expression and a closure to encapsulate the execution.
 Use the `Response` class to formulate the response after processing your `stuff`.
 At the end just flush the response.
 You will want to add more entries to the `typemap.php` file if you want to